-Erika Ferrando joined the WWL-TV team as a reporter in April of 2019.
+Erika is an Edward R. Murrow and Emmy award-winning reporter and fill-in anchor at WWL-TV.
 As a Mandeville, Louisiana native, she’s excited to be working in her home state.

-Erika helped the WWL team cover the 2017 tornadoes and Hurricane Nate.
+Before officially joining the Channel 4 team, Erika assisted WWL-TV in coverage of the 2017 tornadoes and Hurricane Nate.
 She also assisted KHOU in Houston with Hurricane Harvey coverage in 2017 and WCNC in Charlotte with Hurricane Florence coverage in 2018.